whywebs/whywebs/README.md

 /////////first start building your dev env ////////////

+Use composer install
+ $ php composer.phar install

+Let composer build your environment with all what you need.

 Install Autoconf
 This may not be necessary for all systems, but it will prevent later steps from failing